Models for integrating data science teams within organizations

 There are some misconceptions that lead organizations to the CoE model for data science teams.

-- PhD graduates are hired to do research.
+a.
+PhD graduates are hired to do research.
 Data science teams hire many PhD and Master’s graduates.
 The focus of most of these programs is research, and so there is a misconception that graduates of these programs are hired to do research.
 However, the true motivation for hiring PhD and Master’s graduates into DS roles is different.
 Data scientists are usually required to do engineering, statistical analysis, and model building.
-The extra years of studies in mathematics and statistics are meant to provide value in producing quality analyses and in the conception and design of methodology.
-Having said that, graduate degrees are not required.
+The extra years of studies in mathematics and statistics are meant to provide value in producing quality analyses and in designing of new methodology.

-- Innovation happens in a lab.
+b.
+Innovation happens in a lab.
 In cases where organizations rightly expect innovation from the data science team, there is a misconception that the innovation arm of the organization needs to be freed and independent of the day-to-day requirements of the business.
-The fact is that independent research teams focus on pie in the sky ideas.
-The output of these teams does not always translate into products as they do not consider the company’s existing business model and infrastructure.
-And so despite the well-known success stories, many companies refrain from such an investment even when it’s affordable.
-Then the question arises, “who is in charge of innovation?”
+Since these teams do not consider the company’s existing business model and infrastructure, their output does not always translate into functioning products.
+So despite the well-known success stories, many companies refrain from such an investment even when it’s affordable.
+The question then arises, “who is in charge of innovation?”
 That will need to be the topic of a future post.

 In the context of the unfavorable outcomes I mentioned earlier, there are important drawbacks to having the data science team operate within the CoE model:

-- Lack of context about the challenges of the business.
+a.
+Lack of context about the challenges of the business.
 Without visibility into the day-to-day decision-making challenges, purely centralized data science teams find it difficult to identify the most important problems to tackle.
-They focus on pie in the sky ideas while the product suffers.
+They focus on pie in the sky ideas while the product potentially suffers.